-The rate of depression, anxiety and suicidal ideation among America’s youth was at epidemic proportions before COVID-19 hit.
+The rate of depression, anxiety and suicidal ideation among America’s youth was at epidemic proportions before COVID-19.
 Prior to the pandemic, over 20% of America’s college students suffered from a mental health disorder.

 First of all, the natural uncertainty felt by these students (what am I going to do in life?) has been multiplied many times over by COVID-19 (with this going on in the world/nation/economy…how am I going to do anything?).
-Second, the pandemic has significantly complicated young folks’ access to mental health resources, particularly with the closing of many campuses last spring and general confusion around returning to campus this fall.
+Second, the pandemic has significantly complicated access to mental health resources for students, particularly with the closing of many campuses last spring and general confusion around returning to campus this fall.
 Approximately 60% of college students reported that the pandemic has made their access to support systems and resources more difficult.

 Moreover, colleges and high schools are going virtual.
-The parents of nearly 3 in 10 kids report that virtual, distance learning is negatively impacting their child’s health.
+The parents of nearly 3 in 10 students report that virtual, distance learning is negatively impacting their child’s health.
 Equally disturbing, 61% of teens report feelings of increased loneliness due to the changes in their school schedule.
-Plus, all of that doesn’t even mention the way that the incredible stress of functioning as a full-time working parent and child’s educational supervisor is impacting the mental health of parents.
+Not to mention the incredible stress of functioning as a full-time working parent and child’s educational supervisor is impacting the mental health of parents.

 The good news is: better days are coming and help is on the way.
 At CRC, we have the tools necessary to heal you or your loved ones emotional state during this trying time.
 Through a combination of holistic, clinical, medical and extended-care practices, our teams take an integrated approach to every patient’s mental health situation.
 Hope may be hard to embrace these days, but at CRC we make it that much easier to heal up and live a full life…no matter what’s going on in the world.